ocean-x/erikson-1/README.md

 * Oxygen sensor
 * Salinity sensor
 * Alcohol sensor (possibly)

+### Safety Measures

+* Chamber pressure sensor - For detection of air leakage through faulty waterproofing mechanisms
+* Chamber temperature sensor - For detection of malfunctioning/overheating components due to possible short-circuits.
+* Chamber water sensor - For detection of water penetration in the chamber due to a complete failure of water proofing mechanisms.
+* Impact sensor - For detection of collisions and hard debris.
+* Data connection sensor - For detection of CAT5 disconnection.
+* Motion sensor - For detection of unintentional motion due to currents, debris, etc, by utilizind the accelerometer.

 We hope that future versions will be able to include more sophisticated technologies such as GPS, leak detection, and fluid ballasts.